lavaman131/cartoonify/README.md

 # Cartoonify

 This is a dreambooth model derived from `runwayml/stable-diffusion-v1-5` with additional fine-tuning of the text encoder.
 The weights were trained from a popular animation studio using [DreamBooth](https://dreambooth.github.io/).
+The fine-tuned model weights can be found [here](https://huggingface.co/lavaman131/cartoonify).
 Use the tokens **_disney style_** in your prompts for the effect.

 You can find some example images below: